-Create a Fun, Educational Adventure for Your Students
+Create a Paddling Adventure for Your Students or Campers

 We specialize in creating custom paddling adventures for K-12 schools, colleges, summer camps and other youth and student groups.
-Our guides always teach participants paddling basics, but they are also prepared to share their knowledge about a wide range of topics and find creative ways to stir students' curiosity.
+Our trips for students are always safety-conscious, fun and educational.
+Our expert guides teach participants paddling basics, and they are also prepared to share their knowledge about a wide range of topics and find creative ways to stir students' curiosity.
 Click here for some ideas about how your trip might become an opportunity for learning.